tristan-hornetz/ridl/README.md

  ```

 If your CPU supports Intel TSX, you can pass the _--taa_ parameter to any of the demos to
-utilise _TSX Asynchronous Abort_.
+utilise _TSX Asynchronous Abort_ instead of basic RIDL.
 This may drastically increase the success rate.

 ## Demo #1: Determining success rates